TejasTundulwar/Grokking-System-Design/basics/sql-vs-nosql.md

 SQL vs. NoSQL
 ====

+### Relational vs Non-relational databases
+- **Relational databases** are structured and have **predefined schemas** like phone books that store phone numbers and addresses.
+- **Non-relational databases** are unstructured, distributed, and have a **dynamic schema** like file folders that hold everything from a person’s address and phone number to their Facebook ‘likes’ and online shopping preferences.

 ## Common types of NoSQL
 ### Key-value stores
 - Array of key-value pairs.
 The "key" is an attribute name.